ChenxingWang93/javascript/css-in-javascript/README.md

     }
     ```

-  - Use an underscore for modifiers to other styles.
+  - Use an underscore for modifiers to other styles.使用`_`作为到其他样式的修饰符

     > Why?
-Similar to BEM, this naming convention makes it clear that the styles are intended to modify the element preceded by the underscore.
+Similar to BEM,[`BEM`](https://github.com/getbem/getbem.com) this naming convention makes it clear that the styles are intended to modify the element preceded by the underscore.
 Underscores do not need to be quoted, so they are preferred over other characters, such as dashes.

     ```js
-    // bad
+    // bad👎👎👎
-    {

       bruceBanner: {
         color: 'pink',
         transition: 'color 10s',